Joe just asked me if I got any water. No, Joe. I got coffee.

 “Nah, I think blondie’s gonna yack in that bag.”

 Sure enough the blonde kid had his face halfway in a blue plastic bag.
 He didn’t look good.
 Then he seemed to recover, pulled his head out and laid back against his mom.
 We went back to looking for goats.
 All of a sudden I see a bunch of people leap into action.
 The deed had been done.
 Blondie erupted.
 A crewman was wiping things up with a shirt, the mom was one-handing a turgid blue sack while trying to sooth the child, the dad was wobbling towards the side of the boat, his cupped hands held out in front of him.
-Huh, I guess that kind of was the toilet.
+I guess that was the toilet.
 The kid looked pretty chill.
 Probably felt great.

 The snorkeling was good.
-There weren’t a ton of fish but there were definitely some cool fish.
+There weren’t a ton of fish but there were some cool fish.
 Not like, tropical fish cool, but decent fish.
 Some colorful ones.
-Joe and I saw a big school along the bottom that flashed reflected silver when they turned.
+Joe and I saw a big school along the bottom that flashed silver when they turned.
 I tried to dive down and find an octopus on my own but no such luck.

 When it was time for Nick to lead the guided swim, about ten of us gathered in the shallows and listened to his instructions.
 Stay close to Nick.
 That’s about it.